lhbikos/ReC_MultivModel/docs/06-ComplexMed.md

 * Define *epiphenomality* and explain how it is related to (and supports the notion of) multiple mediation.
 *	Distinguish between parallel and serial mediation models.
 *	Locate and interpret *lavaan* output from multiply mediated models including
-  * identifying coefficients,
+  - identifying coefficients,
-  * percentage of variance accounted for,
+  - percentage of variance accounted for,
-  * all the effects (total, direct, indirec. total indirect),
+  - all the effects (total, direct, indirect, total indirect),
-  * contrasts.
+  - contrasts (comparing the significance of the indirect effects).
 *	Explain the limitations of the classic approach [@baron_moderator-mediator_1986] to mediation.

 ### Planning for Practice

 The suggestions for practice in this chapter include conducting parallel, serial, and/or mediation models.
-Options of graded complexity could incude:
+Options of graded complexity could include:

 * Rework the problem in the chapter by changing the random seed in the code that simulates the data.
 This should provide minor changes to the data, but the results will likely be very similar.
 * There are a number of variables in the dataset that sourced the research vignettes for this and the prior chapter on [simple mediation](#SimpleMed).
 Swap out one or more variables in a parallel or serial (or both) model.